Skipped to content anchor

 If it seems like an obvious tip, it is.
 Yet the latest statistics surrounding credit card balances show the majority of Canadians are choosing to keep using their cards.

-According to TransUnion, the average outstanding credit card balance per Canadian in 2022 was $3,913.
+According to TransUnion, the average outstanding credit card balance per Canadian in the third quarter of 2024 was $4,562.

 Holding any type of balance on your credit cards or high-interest loans means you’re regularly throwing away money that you could be saving for short or long-term financial goals.